ObamaCare: What you should know

 We explain the Patient Protection and Affordable Care Act (ObamaCare) in the sections below, but we wanted to first give you a quick reference to important dates...

-This is the first date you can view or purchase actual policies and premiums on your state's (or the federal) insurance exchange.
+The first date you can view or purchase actual policies and premiums on your state's (or the federal) insurance exchange.
 Note that coverage for these policies does not begin until Jan.
-1, 2019.
+1, 2021.
 Click here to find your exchange.

 This is the first day coverage can begin for policies bought through the health insurance exchanges.
 However, this depends on when you applied.
 It can take up to 6 weeks from the time you apply for the policy to take effect.